-I won’t go into the details of the Arizona Property Tax Credit for seniors who rent right now, but I want to point out that there are also property tax relief programs that benefit seniors who do own their homes.
-Whether you’re a widow or just a long-term homeowner interested in minimizing the tax that you pay on your home each year, these programs may do the trick.
+I won’t go into the details of the Arizona Property Tax Refund Credit for seniors who rent right now, but I want to point out that there are also property tax relief programs that benefit seniors who do own their homes.
+Whether you’re a widow or widower or just a long-term homeowner interested in minimizing the tax that you pay on your home each year, these programs may do the trick.

 If you have medical expenses that total more than 7.5% of your adjusted gross income, you may qualify for special tax deductions.
 The goal is to help you spend less money on your medical care, allowing you to spend more on housing, food and other expenses that are critical to your quality of life.

 To qualify for this senior tax credit, you need to be at least 65-years-old or retired and on permanent disability.
 If the latter applies to your situation, you must have received taxable income for your disability in the year that you want to file for the tax credit.
 If you don’t have an adjusted gross income, you must not exceed a given income limit.
 This income limit includes your Social Security benefits and annuities, so this really is a tax credit designed to help seniors with limited financial resources.

 Some seniors and disabled applicants will receive more than $7,000 while others receive closer to $3,000.
 The final amount that you’re qualified to receive is determined by your income and other factors.
 If you or someone you love struggles with a disability or doesn’t have much income as a senior citizen, this is one tax credit that you want to learn more about.
 My advice: talk to a qualified tax accountant in the locale where you live regarding this specific senior tax credit because some money is better than no money.